writeradam/materials/arcade-a-primer/README.md

 ## Overview / Introduction

-This repository contains the example game code from the RealPython Arcade Primer, adapted for quick setup and testing.
+This repository provides a ready-to-run copy of the game from the [RealPython Arcade Primer](https://realpython.com/arcade-python-game-framework/), with pinned dependencies and compatibility notes for modern Arcade versions.
 It’s intended as a fast-start reference and a compatibility guide for running the game on modern versions of the Python Arcade library.

-This tutorial is for anyone who wants to:
+This quickstart / compatibility guide is for anyone who wants to:
-- **Run the Arcade Game immediately** — follow the Quickstart for an out-of-the-box working version.
+- **Run the Arcade Game immediately** — follow the quickstart for an out-of-the-box working version.
 - **Modify or extend the game** — explore the code structure and use the [RealPython Arcade Primer tutorial](https://realpython.com/arcade-python-game-framework/) for detailed explanations of each part.

 ## What this README Adds Beyond RealPython